Miliband calls for new limits on media ownership

-LONDON Britain's opposition leader told a judicial hearing on Tuesday the government should move to cap the market share of news organisations, saying Rupert Murdoch's News International media empire had become too powerful and arrogant.
+LONDON Labour leader Ed Miliband leader told a judicial hearing on Tuesday the government should move to cap the market share of news organisations, saying Rupert Murdoch's News International media empire had become too powerful and arrogant.

 Speaking at an inquiry into a phone-hacking scandal that erupted a year ago over Murdoch's British tabloids, Labour leader Ed Miliband said the tycoon's near 40 percent share of national newspaper readership gave him too much power.